sym.sdk.integrations.slack

 Parameters

-sym.sdk.integrations.slack.group(users: Sequence[Union[str, sym.sdk.user.User]], allow_self: bool = False) sym.sdk.integrations.slack.SlackChannel
+sym.sdk.integrations.slack.group(users: Sequence[Union[str, sym.sdk.user.User]], allow_self: bool = False, timeout: Optional[int] = None) sym.sdk.request_destination.SlackUserGroup

-A reference to a Slack group.
+A reference to a Slack group DM.

 Parameters

-sym.sdk.integrations.slack.list_users(self, active_only: bool = True) list
+sym.sdk.integrations.slack.list_users(active_only: bool = True) list

 Returns a list of all users in the workspace.